Outdoor Wood Furnace Pros and Cons: Is it Right for You?

 Gasification furnaces produce far less emission while producing longer burns.
 With new technology an outdoor boiler can burn all types of wood and you only have to feed your furnace once or twice a day.
 With well-seasoned wood and proper burning, wood fuel releases the same amount of carbon as decomposing bio-matter, which makes it carbon neutral.
 As a renewable resource, wood is environmentally friendly, cost-effective, and efficient.
 And it grows almost everywhere.

 Because an outdoor boiler is, well, outside you don’t have to worry about the leaves, bark, insects, and dirt in your home.
 (Trust us, your wife will thank you.)
 HeatMasterss G Series Furnaces are UL listed and CSA approved for installation in a garage, shop, or other outbuilding so you can avoid being in the weather and still keep the mess outside.

 Save time, money and labour

 Heating your home doesn’t have to be demanding on your wallet or your life.
 HeatMasterss outdoor furnaces can adjust their BTU output during periods of low heat demand so you can enjoy unlimited hot water or add a hot tub.
-With a large capacity firebox and home monitoring you won’t need to constantly be checking on your furnace.
+With a large capacity firebox and home monitoring you won’t need to be checking on your furnace constantly.